-The tourism revenue target of R47 819 205 was exceeded by 31% for the year under review.
+The tourism revenue target of R54 062 888 was exceeded by 24% for the year under review.

-The entity, broadly, facilitates the employment and empowerment of women, youth and people with disabilities through the EPWP funding received.
-With its ongoing focus on access to biodiversity economy opportunities inside protected areas, local economic development initiatives, contractor development and the provision of work opportunities through infrastructure development and maintenance and concessions and Public Private Partnerships (PPPs), and more significantly, by engaging surrounding communities in and around its protected areas and to surrounding communities, the entity can respond to the needs of priority groups.
+The Entity, broadly, facilitates the employment and empowerment of women, youth, and people with disabilities through the EPWP funding received.
+With its ongoing focus on access to biodiversity economy opportunities inside protected areas, local economic development initiatives, contractor development and the provision of work opportunities through infrastructure development and maintenance and concessions and Public Private Partnerships (PPPs), and more significantly, by engaging surrounding communities in and around its protected areas and to surrounding communities, the Entity can respond to the needs of priority groups.

-The entity did not re-table the Annual Performance Plan during the financial year under review.
+The Entity re-tabled the Annual Performance Plan during the financial year under review.